 Irish Independent Park, Cork: Sunday June 23rd, 2019.

-Liam Gallagher has just announced his return to Ireland with an open air performance at Irish Independent Park, Cork on Sunday 23rd June 2019.
+Liam Gallagher has announced Gerry Cinnamon as very special guest for his open air performance at Irish Independent Park, Cork on Sunday 23rd June 2019.

 Unlike boxing, rock and roll is not renowned for great comebacks.
 A few missteps and then it’s usually farewell, have a good life, who are you again?
 Occasionally, though, a true heavy musical champ loses a bout only to re-emerge even stronger later.
 David Bowie, for example, went through a long fallow period before his renaissance.
 Paul Weller had a rocky few years before finding his feet as a solo artist.
 Now we can add a third era-defining voice to that list of champions who returned to reclaim their belt: Liam Gallagher.